csebooks/ds-algorithms/content.en/algorithm-analysis/_index.md

 }

 The analysis of this program is simple.
 The declarations count for no time.
 Lines 1 and 4 count for one unit each.
-Line 3 counts for three units per time executed (two multiplications and one addition) and is executed n times, for a total of 3n
+Line 3 counts for three units per time executed (two multiplications and one addition) and is executed n times, for a total of 3n units.

-units.
 Line 2 has the hidden costs of initializing i, testing i n, and incrementing i.
 The total cost of all these is 1 to initialize, n + 1 for all the tests, and n for all the increments, which is 2n + 2.
 We ignore the costs of calling the function and returning, for a total of 5n + 4.
 Thus, we say that this function is O (n).

-页码，8/30Structures, Algorithm Analysis: CHAPTER 2: ALGORITHM ANALYSIS

-2006-1-27mk:@MSITStore:K:\\Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

 If we had to perform all this work every time we needed to analyze a program, the task would quickly become infeasible.
 Fortunately, since we are giving the answer in terms of Big-Oh, there are lots of shortcuts that can be taken without affecting the final answer.
 For instance, line 3 is obviously an O (1) statement (per execution), so it is silly to count precisely whether it is two, three, or four units -- it does not matter.
 Line 1 is obviously insignificant compared to the for loop, so it is silly to waste time here.
 This leads to several obvious general rules.

-2.4.2.
+##2.4.2.
 General Rules

-RULE 1-FOR LOOPS:
+**RULE 1-FOR LOOPS:**

 The running time of a for loop is at most the running time of the statements inside the for loop (including tests) times the number of iterations.

-RULE 2-NESTED FOR LOOPS:
+**RULE 2-NESTED FOR LOOPS:**

 Analyze these inside out.
 The total running time of a statement inside a group of nested for loops is the running time of the statement multiplied by the product of the sizes of all the for loops.